The best and most comfortable slipcovered sofas of 2022 & how to pick them

 And that’s what makes the Ektorp the ultimate budget slipcovered sofa.
 It really is the slipcovered sofa that is accessible to anyone.

 Don’t forget you can even browse through the local showrooms to get a feel of this couch which is definitely a perk!
+You get all that plus the benefits of shopping at IKEA such as the 10-year guarantee and easy returns.

 All-in-all, while the Ektorp is not the cheapest slipcovered sofa, it’s as cheap as you’ll want to go.
 It won’t break on you if you don’t abuse it and provides everything you’ll want from a budget slipcovered sofa.